alexisflorence/StudioWebsite-Frontend/README.md

 Single Team Member responsible for all contributions - Alexis Florence

-CS5610 - Summer 2022 - Mullen - Final Group Project
+CS5610 Web Development - Summer 2022 - Mullen - Final Group Project

 This Web Application is built for a dance studio that needs a platform for client registration.